 During fiscal year 2022, we announced plans to expand our CDMO service offerings into viral vector development and manufacturing services for the rapidly growing cell and gene therapy ("CGT") market.
-This expansion consists of a two-phased approach to the construction of a world-class, single purpose-built CGT development and CGMP manufacturing facility in Costa Mesa, California (the "CGT Facility").
+This expansion consisted of a two-phased approach to the construction of a world-class, single purpose-built CGT development and CGMP manufacturing facility in Costa Mesa, California (the "CGT Facility").
 In June 2022, we completed the first phase with the opening of our new analytical and process development laboratories.
-The second phase of construction is the build out of CGMP manufacturing suites, which is expected to be online by the end of the third quarter of calendar 2023.
-We estimate that as of July 31, 2023, the remaining cost to complete our CGT Facility construction is approximately \$8 million.
+In October 2023, we completed the second phase with the build out of CGMP manufacturing suites, as scheduled.
+The newly launched CGMP manufacturing suites are currently undergoing final environmental monitoring and performance qualification.

-Upon completion of this expansion project, we estimate that our combined facilities will have the potential to bring our total revenue generating capacity to up to approximately \$400 million annually, depending on the mix of future customer projects.
+With the completion of this expansion project, we estimate that our combined facilities will have the potential to bring our total revenue generating capacity to up to approximately \$400 million annually, depending on the mix of future customer projects.